-Fast-forwarding to 2009: this factory’s heavy-duty structure was now in desperate need of a complete restoration.
-The intent of this undertaking was to preserve the warehouse’s robust interiors as well as accentuate its undecorated exterior.
+Fast-forward to 2009: this factory’s industrial structure was now in desperate need of a complete restoration.
+Enter Arts & Labour.
+We took the project on because in the bones and history of the building, we saw a wealth of untapped potential.
+Our goal was to preserve the warehouse’s robust interiors as well as accentuate its undecorated exterior.
 In doing so, our reimagining of this prominent building would also help rejuvenate the appearance of the whole block.

-After a careful selection of the most imaginative and resourceful design professionals, like Kevin Downey, the commonsensical architect, our team worked tirelessly to achieve the goal.
+After a careful selection of the most imaginative and resourceful design professionals, our team worked tirelessly to achieve the goal.
 One of the biggest challenges we encountered was not rehabilitating the physical components of the building, but rather experiencing the countless obstacles presented to us by the Toronto Planning Department.
-Yet, in spite of these roadblocks, our no-nonsense blueprint was finally approved and building permit was granted.
+Yet, despite these roadblocks, our no-nonsense blueprint was finally approved and our building permit was granted.
 In fact, ours was the first building permit ever issued by the City of Toronto for what is known as an “unchronicled warehouse”.

-It was critical for us to preserve the warehouse original structural framework while bringing its functionality into the 21st century.
-Given the warehouse’s untouched, no-frills appearance, our goal was to utilize the utmost environmentally-sound, yet industrially-proof materials.
-However, the ultimate task was to preserve as much of the building’s original identity as possible.
-After all, with its many large windows, and two loading docks, the warehouse was a true jewel in its own right.
-Spacious, open and continually filled with ever-changing natural luminosity, only an observation tower could(???).
+It was critical for us to preserve the warehouse’s original structural framework while bringing its functionality into the 21st century.
+Given its untouched, no-frills appearance, our goal was to utilize the utmost environmentally-sound, yet industrial materials.
+However, the ultimate task was to preserve as much of the building’s DNA as possible.
+After all, with its many large windows, and two loading docks, the warehouse was a true jewel; spacious, open and continually filled with ever-changing natural light.

-Two years later, our process was completed and once again, the up-to-speed warehouse became a source of delight, not only for our team, but the whole community.
-Final say?
+Two years later, our process was completed and finally, the newly updated and refreshed warehouse became a source of delight, not only for our team, but the whole community.

-By sensing an untapped potential, we were ready and willing to face obstacles we knew were worth it.
-We knew how to make a civic asset out of something that would otherwise go unnoticed.
-As Sharon VanderKaay, a design educator commented, “You know how to get things done that haven’t been done before.
+By sensing The Spice Factory’s untapped potential, we were ready and willing to face obstacles we knew would be worth the battle.
+We sensed that if we could make a civic asset out of a building that would otherwise go unnoticed, the project would be worthwhile in many ways.
+Sharon VanderKaay, a design educator, commented of Arts & Labour and The Spice Factory project, “You know how to get things done that haven’t been done before.
 You work through obstacles.
 In the final analysis, how does it make people feel?
 One could say that it makes people feel proud about their street because creative people have chosen to live and work here and this is a quiet hive of activity.”